glvckoma/AJC-Price-Checker/memory-bank/systemPatterns.md

 3.  **Asynchronous Operations (Main Process):** The main process uses `async/await` with `axios` for network requests and potentially for parsing with `cheerio` to avoid blocking the main thread while scraping.
 4.  **Web Scraping (Node.js):** Standard Node.js libraries (`axios`, `cheerio`) are used for fetching and parsing HTML from the target wiki.
 This pattern remains dependent on the wiki's structure.
 5.  **Single Process Deployment:** The entire application (UI and backend logic) is packaged into a single executable using `electron-builder`.
+6.  **Update Check:** On application startup, the main process asynchronously checks the GitHub API for the latest release tag.
+It compares this with the current application version using `semver`.
+If a newer version exists, it prompts the user with a native dialog offering to open the GitHub releases page.
+Errors during the update check are logged silently.
-6.  **Error Handling:** Errors (network, parsing) are handled within the main process scraping logic and communicated back to the renderer process via IPC for display in the UI.
+7.  **Error Handling:** Errors during wiki scraping (network, parsing) are handled within the main process logic and communicated back to the renderer process via IPC for display.
+Update check errors are handled silently in the main process.

 ## Comparison to Previous Architectures